0xtiago/qualysapi/README.md

 ⚠️ All steps bellow were tested in Ubuntu 20.04 and 22.04.

-## Step 1 - Configure you Application in Qualys Cloud Platform
+## Configure you Application in Qualys Cloud Platform

-## Step 2 - Configure and run script
+## Choose your environment

 ### Running  Locally